Check out this awesome backyard water party for summer!

 And that we did.

-The kids had so much fun.
+The ten kids had so much fun together.

-They didn’t even complain about the heat and actually begged to stay longer.
+Surprisingly, they didn’t even complain about the heat and actually begged to stay longer.

 Thank goodness for a shade tree where adults congregated in comfy chairs while the kids ran around like crazy people.

-Hope this helps you have a blast in your own backyard, too!
+We hope this helps you have a blast in your own backyard, too!

-The shaving cream pool!
+the irresistibly messy shaving cream pool!

 The kids absolutely loved this and covered themselves over and over.